Gifted Education Services

 - Acceleration Referral forms are due on or before March 15th to be evaluated for screening for the following school year.

 Referrals may be completed by the parent/guardian, teacher, or administrator.
+Please send completed forms to the Director of Elementary Education at 4175 Rt.
+71, Oswego, IL 60543.

 - Oswego CUSD308 uses the Iowa Acceleration Scale to evaluate students for acceleration.